webfactoryng/incredtest/README.md

 1. API to add and list products in 'api' folder
 2. Web socket in 'socket' folder
 3. Database and table definition in database.sql
+4. Uploaded CSV can be found inside "socket/saved" folder

 ## Thank you for the honours